 \section{Introduction}

 Detailed study of solutions of the massive Dirac equation in the Kerr geometry was made possible by Chandrasekhar's separation of variables procedure \cite{chandrasekhar}, in which the Dirac equation is separated into radial and angular systems of ordinary differential equations (ODEs).
-Finster, Kamran, Smoller and Yau use the properties of the latter ODEs, notably the radial asymptotic behaviour of their solutions, to derive an integral spectral representation for the Dirac propagator \cite{Finster_2003} and study the long-term behaviour of Dirac particles \cite{Finster_2003, Finster_2002}.
-However, this analysis is performed on the Kerr(-Newman) metric in Boyer-Lindquist coordinates, which are singular at the event and Cauchy horizons.
+Finster, Kamran, Smoller and Yau use properties of the latter ODEs, notably the radial asymptotic behaviour of their solutions, to derive an integral spectral representation for the Dirac propagator \cite{Finster_2003} and study the long-term behaviour of Dirac particles \cite{Finster_2003, Finster_2002}.
+However, this analysis is performed on the Kerr(--Newman) metric in Boyer--Lindquist coordinates, which are singular at the event and Cauchy horizons.
 The results obtained in this coordinate system are thus valid only in the region outside the event horizon.

-To study the Dirac equation in all regions of the Kerr geometry, Röken \cite{R_ken_2017} uses Eddington--Finkelstein-type coordinates, an analytic extension of the usual Boyer-Lindquist coordinates which is regular through the horizons, up until the ring singularity.
-However, an additional technical difficulty arises in the construction of an integral spectral representation for the Dirac propagator, as the Dirac Hamiltonian is not elliptic at the horizons, and thus standard results pertaining to elliptic operators cannot be applied to conclude its self-adjointness.
-To remedy this issue, Finster and Röken \cite{Finster_2016} construct a self-adjoint extension of the Dirac Hamiltonian in a class of Lorentzian spin manifolds, in particular the Kerr geometry in Eddington--Finkelstein-type coordinates with an additional inner radial boundary inside the Cauchy horizon.
-This allows them in \cite{Finster_2018} to use Stone's formula \cite{reed_simon_1978} to construct an integral spectral representation for the Dirac propagator in terms of the Green matrix of the radial ODE obtained by \cite{R_ken_2017} using the Newman--Penrose formalism.
+To study the Dirac equation in all regions of the Kerr geometry, Röken \cite{R_ken_2017} uses Eddington--Finkelstein-type coordinates, an analytic extension of the usual Boyer--Lindquist coordinates which is regular through the horizons, up until the ring singularity.
+However, an additional technical difficulty arises in the construction of an integral spectral representation for the Dirac propagator.
+Since the Dirac Hamiltonian is not elliptic at the horizons, standard results pertaining to elliptic operators cannot be applied to conclude its self-adjointness.
+To remedy this issue, Finster and Röken \cite{Finster_2016} construct a self-adjoint extension of the Dirac Hamiltonian on a class of Lorentzian spin manifolds, in particular the Kerr geometry in Eddington--Finkelstein-type coordinates with an additional inner radial boundary inside the Cauchy horizon.
+This allows them in \cite{Finster_2018} to use Stone's formula \cite{reed_simon_1978} to construct an integral spectral representation for the Dirac propagator in terms of the Green's matrix of the radial ODE obtained by \cite{R_ken_2017} using the Newman--Penrose formalism.
 Their construction involves spectral projectors onto the eigenspaces of the angular Dirac operator.
 However, Stone's formula is expressed in terms of slightly complex frequencies, in which case it is unclear whether such spectral projectors exist, as the angular Dirac operator is no longer self-adjoint.